 I dare say that this may have been the declaration of war that threatens to destroy Facebook.
 It appears that the global cryptocurrency Libra will already be born almost dead.

-That said, the head of the Libra Association, Dante Disparte, he has already said that the Libra team will move forward and "continue to build a strong partnership" with the world's leading companies and organizations.
+That said, the head of the Libra Association, Dante Disparte, has already said that the Libra team will move forward and “continue to build a strong association” with the world's leading companies and organizations.
 Here too there will be developments in any case, even in the first half of 2020.

 Security breaches and cyber attacks